rollchains/cosmos-evm/README.md

+> This repo is now archived due to evm-os becoming open source apache2: https://github.com/cosmos/evm - no further developments to occur here.

 # Sei EVM

 A v0.50 impl of the sei network EVM.
 Following the same repo structure, just updated to latest